frankframework/frank-manual/docs/source/deploying/configuringProperties.rst

 when you set properties.
 This section explains how you can give properties their value.

-First remember from :ref:`deploymentIntroduction` that properties are the means to configure your Frank for a specific deployment
+First remember from section :ref:`deploymentIntroduction` that properties are the means to configure your Frank for a specific deployment
 environment: the DTAP stage you deploy for, the application server you deploy on, and more.
 Therefore, a mechanism is needed to